bdesham/pinboard-notes-backup/README.md

 to download and install GHC (the Haskell compiler) and then

-    stack install
+    stack install --local-bin-path=/usr/local/bin

 to build the `pnbackup` binary and install it.
-(The default installation directory is `~/.local/bin`; pass an argument like `--local-bin-path=/usr/local/bin` to change this.)
+You may of course specify a different installation directory if you wish.

 [Stack]: http://docs.haskellstack.org/en/stable/README/